Single Room Occupancy

 I still don’t know which SRO Jacqueline Susann lived in.
 The Internet thinks it was the Martha Washington on 29th Street which appeared in a film of Valley of the Dolls.
 Or it could have been the Salvation Army’s Parkside Evangeline residence for women on Gramercy Park, now a luxury apartment house.
 There were a lot of SROs in Manhattan, many of them impossible to glamorize: nobody who stayed there became famous, and a lot of poor residents went on being poor.
 Together with boardinghouses, which faded earlier, they formed an invisible buffer in the housing market, particularly for single and jobless people, as well as those with other problems.
 In 1992, my journalism school year, I reported on an SRO at 222 East 13th Street, where the city abruptly evicted all the residents, citing housing code violations.
 The building was neglected, true, but its reputation as a crack house was said to be behind the decision.
 MFY Legal Services took on the illegal eviction case but wasn’t able to get the people back into the building; the city took it over.
 The unspoken logic was that any possible contact with drugs meant people had no rights, individually or collectively.
 I wrote an extra story on the eviction for my reporting class and tried to get a professor to tell me how to develop it, but I asked the wrong professor, one who agreed with the unspoken logic.
 “They probably were using drugs … You’re not a social worker.”

 When I started at Columbia I went flat-sharing again, in Morningside Heights: 122/Bway – F seeks same for 2br, safe block, clean, resp, nonsmkr, must like cats, $450.
-A year later, after the F with cat got married.
-She was a spectacularly good roommate, I was less of one but tried to make up for it by keeping the cat box clean.
-I shifted to Claremont/123 – room in apartment for clean nonsmoker, share with Manhattan School of Music students, must tolerate practicing, $500, and then in 1994 I left New York.
+The F with cat was an easygoing psychologist in training who was practicing therapy on her neurotic feline.
+She was a spectacularly good roommate.
+I was less of one but tried to make up for it by keeping the cat box clean.
+After she got married, I shifted to Claremont/123 – room in apartment for clean nonsmoker, share with Manhattan School of Music students, must tolerate practicing, $500, and then in 1994 I left New York.
 When I visited New York again, the so-called crack hotel at 222 East 13th became the Bea Arthur Residence for LGBT Youth.
 At least one former SRO was not absorbed into the high-rent market.

 As of November 2011 there were still 13 women living on an SRO basis at the Renaissance New York Hotel 57 (by Marriott), formerly the Habitat Hotel, formerly the Allerton Hotel, according to my companion in the elevator.
 She told me the owners of the Allerton let the building fall apart to try to get everyone out – rats and mold, she went into details for about half an hour as we stood in the second-floor lobby, how she engaged tenant lawyers – MFY Legal Services, of course – went and sat in offices of politicians until they would see her – “I said, I’m from India, we waited 160 years for the British to leave India, and I will wait hours or days if I have to” – and eventually they would see her and make promises and nothing would be done.
 The building was sold, the new owners renovated the hotel around the women and shifted them to new rooms as they became available, and are now waiting for them to check out in ambulances or hearses, one by one.